KiCad/kicad-source-mirror/Documentation/development/testing.md

 * `<test> -t "Utf8/UniIterNull"` runs only a single test in a specific suite.
 * `<test> -l all` adds more verbose debugging to the output.
 * `<test> --list_content` lists the test suites and test cases within the test program.
-You can use these for arguments to `-l`.
+You can use these for arguments to `-t`.

 You can rebuild just a specific test with CMake to avoid rebuilding everything when working on a small area, e.g. `make qa_common`.